Willster419/RelhaxModpack/README.md

 https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=76KNV8KXKYNG2

 ## Credits
- - OMC Modpack for giving me an internal structure to mirror and improve upon, along with premade zip files to start with.
+ - OMC Modpack for giving me an internal structure to start with and improve upon, along with several premade zip files to start with.
  - Rkk1945 For helping with code edits and resource support, along with helping with the closed alpha test.
+ - All the Modpack team members for helping to add mods as quickly as possible.
+ - Those who helped provide feedback during open alpha and beta testing.

 ## FAQ